 Skywarn Training

-Hamfesters conducted Skywarn Basic Spotter Training on April 5, 2024 at the monthly meeting.
+Hamfesters will be conducted Skywarn Basic Spotter Training on April 4, 2025 at the monthly meeting.
 This is very good information to have even if you’re not going to join a Skywarn net.
 It may very well save your life or the life of a loved one someday.
 If you were unable to attend, you can take the course online.
 It can be found here: COMET – MetEd Education and Training.
 It states 2 hours, but it’s a little less and done in two parts.
 You can also save your progress and return later.

 After receiving your basic training you can get advanced training at